SEB-Core/mongoose-recipes/README.md

 res.render('./recipes/show.ejs', { user: req.session.user, recipe })
 ```

-We've got a conditional statement in the show page that ensures only the user who made the recipe can edit or delete it.
-In order for that to work, we have to pass the `session` object to compare the `_id` fields.
+You've got a conditional statement in the show page that ensures only the user who made the recipe can edit or delete it.
+In order for that to work, you have to pass the `session` object to compare the `_id` fields.

 [📖 Back to Top](#-table-of-contents)